selwynpolit/d9book/book/drush.md

 I find that installing drush version 8 globally is most convenient for my Drupal development as I frequently run drush commands in the terminal and really like the command completion afforded my Oh-my-Zsh.
 Drush runs slower than the equivalent `ddev drush` commands when installed this way.
 The host drush version doesn't matter very much since it is only used to find the proper drush version (most likely within /vendor/bin) and call it.
 Always install drush in each project using composer.

+{: .warning }
+You should be aware that you might get unpredictable results if you use differing versions of PHP on your local vs in the DDEV containers.
+E.g. if your local mac has PHP 7 and your DDEV is using PHP 8.1, you are likely to have unpredictable results when you issue some drush commands.
+Generally speaking I haven't seen things be too wacky, but you should be aware of this.

 Don't use homebrew to install drush.
-Rather use the composer version.
+Rather use the composer version:

 ```
 composer global require drush/drush ^8